-For roles that mention specific requirements, one of the most common mistakes that we see job seekers make is not tailoring their application accordingly.
-For many employers, a generic application points to a lack of commitment on the applicant’s behalf, and sends a message that they aren’t particularly interested in the role, but more keen to just apply hoping that their application will appeal to one of the many ads they have responded to.
+For roles that mention specific requirements, one of the most common mistakes that we see job seekers make is not tailoring their applications accordingly.
+For many employers, a generic application points to a lack of commitment on the applicant’s behalf, and sends a message that they aren’t particularly interested in the role, but are more keen to just apply hoping that their application will appeal to one of the many ads they have responded to.
 Although, we know that this may not actually be the case, it can appear this way to a potential employer.
 In fact, more often than not, it’s mostly down to job applicants not knowing how they can put their best foot forward when applying for a new accounting job.
 By taking just a few simple steps, you can ensure your application stands out from the rest.

 Worryingly often we’ll see the same applicant apply for a high volume of roles across a multitude of accounting job disciplines.
 Although it might seem like a good idea to get your name out there and put your CV on as many desks as possible, the ‘spray and pray’ tactic simply isn’t an option anymore.
 Today’s market is more competitive than ever and companies and recruiters are receiving a huge volume of applications for every role.
 That means that if you’re sending out a stock-standard CV to anyone and everyone, you’re just going to blend in with the rest.
 By applying to roles that you’re a marginal fit for and hoping the volume of applications will get you an interview, you’re setting yourself up to be overlooked.
 Instead, focus on the opportunities that you are either well suited for or are truly passionate about and put the focus on yourself.

 If you are one who uses the ‘spray and pray’ approach, it doesn’t just harm your chances of getting a job, it can also have negative consequences even if you’re successful in securing a role.
-When you’re applying for every job that’s semi-relevant to your skillset, you open up the risk of applying for roles that you haven’t properly researched or assessed, and wasting both yours and the interviewer’s time by going through the process for a job you don’t want.
+When you’re applying for every job that’s semi-relevant to your skillset, you open up the risk of applying for roles that you haven’t properly researched or assessed, and wasting both your and the interviewer’s time by going through the process for a job you don’t want.
 However, if the process runs its course and you end up actually securing one of these jobs, you may find yourself at a company where you don’t fit into the culture and end up unhappy once again.
 To avoid this, before you even consider applying for a job, figure out what you like and don’t like about your current role.
 Why do you want a new role in the first place?
-Direct your job search based on your preferences, targeting companies who meet your requirements.
-It might sound like a given, but making sure you read job advertisements comprehensively to ensure you understand the role before you apply can help you to avoid an awkward situation later down the track.
+Direct your job search based on your preferences, targeting companies that meet your requirements.
+It might sound like a given, but make sure you read job advertisements comprehensively to ensure you understand the role before you apply can help you to avoid an awkward situation later down the track.

-Something many candidates forget that can make a huge difference to your application, is forgetting to tailor their CV to the job advertisement they’re applying for.
+Something many candidates forget that can make a huge difference to your application is forgetting to tailor their CV to the job advertisement they’re applying for.
 The goal of your CV is to present a snapshot of your career that a potential employer can see value in.
 When putting your CV together, it’s important to take a different perspective and put yourself in the employer’s shoes.
 What are they looking for?
 Having said this, you cannot be expected to amend your resume for every application you send, but for those that are of greater interest to you, it is definitely worth putting the effort in.

-It can be helpful to treat the job advertisement as if it were the employer’s shopping list, and implement specific language from the advert into your CV to demonstrate how you can meet their requirements.
-For example, if a Financial Accountant job ad specifies significant month end reporting experience, include examples of your experience relating to this throughout your previous roles.
+It can be helpful to treat the job advertisement as if it were the employer’s shopping list and implement specific language from the advert into your CV to demonstrate how you can meet their requirements.
+For example, if a Financial Accountant job ad specifies significant month-end reporting experience, include examples of your experience relating to this throughout your previous roles.
 You can then go over other details, like your relevant qualifications and certifications.
 In most cases, a bullet point list of these will do just fine; most Accounting employers will know what your certifications are and the value they represent.

 The value of cover letters is often debated amongst recruiters, with some swearing by them and others seeing them as a relic of job searches past.
 Regardless, cover letters can be a great tool to supplement your application.
 Your cover letter is your chance to directly campaign for the role.
 Talk about why you and your skills are suited to this particular role at this specific company.
 Directly address the success criteria of the role and provide examples to showcase your involvement.